The Ogborne Family Of Ploughmen Who Ploughed Into The History Books With Over 1,000 Prizes

 Such is a record of which any grandfather may well be proud.
 I doubt if it can be equalled, in this world`s agriculture , Here is the true secret of educating and bringing up a family on the land, and not away from it in obedience to the modern trend.
 Here the lads have grown to turn their own straight furrows on the land as well as in life, and walk them truly to the headlands.
 The material benefit to the country is great, as it leads to the keeping of horses and the production of home grown food.
 There`s a lot in Old Somerset yet, and it makes one think whether the glittering ploughshares of peace are far more valuable to us than the gleaming swords of war.Long may the Ogborne family continue their work”

-These images, kindly provided by Mr Keith Ogborne of N Devon, will be incorporated into a detailed narrative which we have received of the Ogborne Champion ploughmen.
+These images, kindly provided by Mr Keith Ogborne of N Devon, ( firstname.lastname@example.org ) has been incorporated into a detailed narrative which we have received of the Ogborne Champion ploughmen.
 Clicking on images will produce larger versions.

 John.
 I am giving this a try.
 On John’s death, in the Epitaphs of a

 piece we are unable to find, but would dearly like to.
 I’m wondering if